Do You Need a Lawyer to Get Child Support in Ontario? A Barrie Parent’s Guide

 Can I seek retroactive child support in Ontario, and how far?

-Is child support taxable or deductible?
+Is child support taxable or deductible for either parent?

-Is family mediation available in Barrie?
+Is family mediation available in Barrie, and how does it work?

 Official tools and local support

-- Barrie Family Law Information Centre (FLIC)
+- Barrie Family Law Information Centre (FLIC): information, forms help, and Duty Counsel access.

-- Ontario Family Law Rules and Forms (Form 8, 13, 15, 15A)
+- Ontario Family Law Rules and Forms: find Form 8, 13, 15, 15A.